CloudLabs-MOC/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-01-sql-lab.md

 ![](images/sc900module1.png)

+## Lab Prerequisites

+Before starting this lab, you should have the following prerequisites:

+   - **Azure Subscription** – An active Azure account with the necessary permissions to create and manage Azure SQL Database resources.
+   - **Basic SQL Knowledge** – Understanding of SQL queries to interact with the database.

 ### Exercise 1: Provision Azure relational database services

 In this exercise, you will provision an Azure SQL Database and use the **Query editor (preview)** to interact with it.
 You will explore the database structure by expanding the **Tables** folder and executing SQL queries.
 Finally, you will modify and run a query to retrieve specific columns, verifying the database's functionality.